-Businesses of all sizes are increasingly aware of the importance of vulnerability risk management.
+Businesses of all sizes are increasingly aware of the importance of IT vulnerability risk management.
 After all, if your company is hacked, it can result in lost revenue, stolen data, and a damaged reputation.
 However, many businesses still struggle to manage their vulnerabilities effectively.
 The challenge is often rooted in the process.
 There is a lot of oversight and missteps from scanning and detection to impact analysis and remediation, which consumes a considerable chunk of an organization’s IT resources.

 This blog post will discuss the top 8 barriers to effective vulnerability risk management and how to mitigate them.

 But, first, here is a quick primer on the concept of vulnerability management.

 Vulnerability management is the process of identifying, quantifying, and mitigating vulnerabilities in systems and applications.
 The goal is to reduce the risk of exploitation and data loss by ensuring that all known vulnerabilities are patched or otherwise mitigated.

 There are five key steps in vulnerability management:

 - Assess: The first step is to assess the organization’s vulnerability landscape.
 Assessment includes identifying all systems and applications, scanning for vulnerabilities, and quantifying their severity.

 - Prioritize: The next step is to prioritize the vulnerabilities.
 This involves ranking them according to their severity and likelihood of exploitation.